Tonyfu09/2023-24_OSWE_Note/README.md

 2. URL-encode the string and add it into the URL as a query parameter.

 - ### Code Analysis on SQL Injection
-1. Research does there have user controller variable can affect SQL injection
+1. Review the codes, does there have user controller variable can affect SQL injection
 2. Potential function!!!

 - ### SQL injection Explain and sample testing <br>